groupon/robo-remote/README.markdown

     }
 }</code></pre>

 * Tests!
-These are JUnit 4.11 test classes that extend com.roboremote.roboremoteclient.TestBase.
+These are JUnit 4.11 test classes that extend com.groupon.roboremote.roboremoteclient.TestBase.
 Example tests are provided in the source repository.
 These can also be compiled with Maven and a sample pom is provided with the example.
 The test executor requires a few environment variables to be set:
-	1. ROBO_APP_PACKAGE - This is the package name of the application under test(ex: com.roboremote.example.HelloWorld)
+	1. ROBO_APP_PACKAGE - This is the package name of the application under test(ex: com.groupon.roboremote.example.HelloWorld)
-	2. ROBO_TEST_CLASS - This is the class name that contains the test method we are usng(ex: com.roboremote.example.helloworldtestrunner.Runner)
+	2. ROBO_TEST_CLASS - This is the class name that contains the test method we are usng(ex: com.groupon.roboremote.example.helloworldtestrunner.Runner)
-	3. ROBO_TEST_RUNNER - The instrumentation test runner to be used(ex: com.roboremote.example.helloworldtestrunner/android.test.InstrumentationTestRunner)
+	3. ROBO_TEST_RUNNER - The instrumentation test runner to be used(ex: com.groupon.roboremote.example.helloworldtestrunner/android.test.InstrumentationTestRunner)

 	These can be alternatively defined if your tests have a @BeforeClass method that overrides the setUpApp() method from TestBase
 	<pre><code>@BeforeClass
     public static void setUpApp() {
-        Device.setAppEnvironmentVariables("com.roboremote.example.helloworld", "com.roboremote.example.helloworldtestrunner.Runner", "com.roboremote.example.helloworldtestrunner/android.test.InstrumentationTestRunner");
+        Device.setAppEnvironmentVariables("com.groupon.roboremote.example.helloworld", "com.groupon.roboremote.example.helloworldtestrunner.Runner", "com.groupon.roboremote.example.helloworldtestrunner/android.test.InstrumentationTestRunner");
     }</code></pre>

 Once you have these two items along with your app then you can install the app under test and the test runner to your device and then begin executing tests against an attached device/emulator using desktop JUnit either from maven or the IDE of your choice.